deepaksood619/deepaksood619.github.io/docs/courses/course-credit-risk-modeling/intro.md

 The way we created our scorecard, to obtain an estimate for the PD of an applicant, using score, we have to: raise an exponent to the power of total score and divide that by the same thing plus one.

-- Cut off rate
+### Cut off rate

 1. Predetermines the total number of borrowers that will be approved and rejected
 2. Impacts the quality of loans

-Setting a higher cut-off score for approval of credit applications will result in:
+Setting a higher cut-off score for approval of credit applications will result in decrease in disbursals

 - Questions

     1. In the lecture we saw the approval and rejection rate if we set the cut-off at no less than 95% probability of being 'good'?
 What would be the closest equivalent cut-off in terms of credit score?
     2. What would be the approval and rejection rate if we set the cut-off at no less than 94% probability of being 'good'?
 What would be the closest equivalent cut-off in terms of credit score?
     3. What would be the approval and rejection rate if we set the cut-off at credit score 670 points?
 What is the corresponding probability of being 'good'?
     4. Where should we set the cut-off if we want our approval rate to be just below 14%?
 What credit score and what probability of being 'good'?

 - Model maintenance